-- There is a quick and easy task at the beginning of the programme that can repeated at the end for comparison. - The programme can then be started. - The young person will be asked to follow the programme for 6 days out of 7, for 6 weeks (6 for 6). - Each day they will do the 6 specific tasks on the programme. - Each week has a new programme. - At the end of 6 weeks, having completed the whole programme, the initial task they did at the beginning will be repeated. - You can then compare the results. - The programme can be repeated for further improvement -taking 2 weeks off before starting again is advised. - Other positive effects that may be seen once the programme has been completed, are improvements in general fitness, increased strength, better stamina, less fatigue, hand aching and improved co-ordination.
+- repeated at the end for comparison.

+- The programme can then be started.

+- 7, for 6 weeks (6 for 6).

+- Each week has a new programme.

+- task they did at the beginning will be repeated.

+- You can then compare the results.

+- off before starting again is advised.